clovaai/CRAFT-pytorch/README.md

 ```

 ### Training
-We are currently in the process of cleaning training code for disclosure.
+The code for training is not included in this repository, and we cannot release the full training code for IP reason.

 ### Test instruction using pretrained model
 - Download [Trained Model on IC13,IC17](https://drive.google.com/open?id=1Jk4eGD7crsqCCg9C9VjCLkMN3ze8kutZ)